sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-07-08】[smallcloudai / refact](https://github.com/smallcloudai/refact) - AI Agent that handles engineering tasks end-to-end: integrates with developers’ tools, plans, executes, and iterates until it achieves a successful result.
+* 【2025-07-08】[humanlayer / 12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * 【2025-07-06】[rustfs / rustfs](https://github.com/rustfs/rustfs) - 🚀 High-performance distributed object storage for MinIO alternative.
 * 【2025-07-04】[btjawa / BiliTools](https://github.com/btjawa/BiliTools) - A cross-platform bilibili toolbox. 跨平台哔哩哔哩工具箱，支持下载视频、番剧等等各类资源
 * 【2025-07-04】[MotiaDev / motia](https://github.com/MotiaDev/motia) - Unified Backend Framework for APIs, Events, and AI Agents